briankassouf/vault-kubernetes-demo/2-configure-kubernetes.md

 ## Next Steps

-We now have a configure vault backend and the service account setup with the appropriate permissions.
-Next we can deploy a basic application.
+We now have a configured vault backend and the service account setup with the appropriate permissions.
+Next we will [deploy a basic application](./3-deploy-basic.md).